 Natural Resources and Environmental Studies (NRES) is one stream of the Master of Science degree in the College of Science and Management.
-This degree is designed for candidates whose research interests have a scientific emphasis, and is expected to attract students from science disciplines such as biology, forestry, environmental science, and physical geography, as well as other scientifically oriented areas of resource management.
+This degree is designed for candidates whose research interests have a scientific emphasis and students from science disciplines such as biology, forestry, environmental science, and physical geography, as well as other scientifically oriented areas of resource management.
 Students studying within the NRES stream will, upon successful completion of the degree requirements outlined herein, obtain a MSc (NRES).